wesamsabry/Airflow-ETL-Retail-Project/README.md

-# Retail Data Pipeline — Apache Airflow (Production-Grade ETL System)
+# Retail Data Pipeline — Astro Airflow Pipelines
 A scalable, production-ready data engineering pipeline built with Apache Airflow (Astro CLI) that orchestrates end-to-end data processing from multiple sources into a structured PostgreSQL data warehouse with incremental and idempotent loading capabilities.

 ---